 - Awardees must inform the Consortium of any changes in contact information including email, phone, or address.

 - Awardees should plan to respond to academic and employment follow-up surveys administered by VSGC as required by NASA.

 - Awardees may also be asked to share research experiences in public forums, classroom presentations, and professional meetings.
 Presentations that encourage interest in STEM careers and research to high school students are of particular interest to the Consortium.

 Disposition of Unused Funds

-If the awardee terminates his/her academic program during the 2017-2018 academic year, the University is required to return a prorated share of the scholarship award to the VSGC.
+If the awardee terminates his/her academic program during the 2018-2019 academic year, the University is required to return a prorated share of the scholarship award to the VSGC.
 Fellowship funds are not transferable.
 Any unused funds should be returned to us.